Some people experience some of the following bowel problems after pelvic radiotherapy.

 Planning ahead can make it easier to cope with the day-to-day problems caused by bladder and bowel changes.

 Pelvic radiotherapy can have some late effects on your sex life.
-Talk to your doctor for advice on how to manage these.
+Your doctor or nurse can give you advice on how to manage these.

-Pelvic radiotherapy can also cause less common late effects.
+Pelvic radiotherapy can cause less common late effects.

 Order booklets with information about cancer treatments, side effects and what you could expect after treatment.
 You can come back to these whenever they're helpful.